ePlanSys/eplansys/eplansys_docs/reports/epistemic_end_to_end.rst

    that reports something the model cannot account for.

 * ``ObservedOutcome`` is a test's stand-in for a sensor.
-A deployment still binds ``observed`` to its own performers --- the one piece of wiring a domain supplies itself.
+A deployment still binds ``observed`` to its own performers, the one piece of wiring a domain supplies itself.
 * The tests build against ROS 2 rolling only.
 The Humble job stops before ``plansys2_executor``, as it did before this work.